CNN Newsroom: History

 CNN Newsroom features various anchors on weekdays and weekends.
-Since the start of September 8, 2008, the program has employed a single-presenter format.
+Since September 8, 2008, the program has employed a single-presenter format.

-The program shares the same name of an earlier CNN/U.S. program, debuted in 1989, that was shown commercial-free by teachers in schools.
+The program shares the same name of an earlier CNN program, debuted in 1989, that was shown commercial-free by teachers in schools.

 On June 18, 2012, CNN introduced Around the World presented by Suzanne Malveaux.
 This hour-long block of news focuses on news across the globe.
 The show is based in CNN's World Headquarters in Atlanta.
 On February 25, 2013, Newsroom International was changed to Around the World, but was cancelled on February 7, 2014.

 Weekend mornings, which formerly aired under the Newsroom banner before being relaunched as weekend editions of New Day in June 2013, are anchored by Victor Blackwell and Christi Paul.
 Fredricka Whitfield hosts the weekend daytime edition of Newsroom.
 The weekend afternoon/evening edition was originally hosted by Don Lemon (later Poppy Harlow and Ana Cabrera).

 On August 12, 2013, CNN/U.S. rebranded the a portion of the broadcast of Newsroom as Legal View with Ashleigh Banfield.
 The 60-minute-long show based in New York focused on the most important legal news of the day, and aired its last episode on September 23, 2016.

-From August 12, 2013 to February 7, 2014, Newsroom, with its reduced airtime, aired weekday mornings for two hours anchored by Carol Costello.
-Wolf Blitzer anchored the a later hour of the program with Brooke Baldwin until February 2014, when the slot was renamed as Wolf.
-The new show details the latest on politics, breaking news and international news, and was simulcast on CNN International.
-Wolf was cancelled on November 9, 2018.
+From August 12, 2013, to February 7, 2014, Newsroom, with its reduced airtime, aired weekday mornings for two hours anchored by Carol Costello.
+Wolf Blitzer anchored the a later hour of the program with Brooke Baldwin until February 2014, when the slot became the standalone program Wolf, which ran until November 9, 2018.